redhat-openshift-ecosystem/opct/docs/user.md

 - Log in to the [Red Hat Connect Portal](https://connect.redhat.com/login).
 - Go to [`Support > My support tickets > Create Case`](https://connect.redhat.com/support/technology-partner/#/case/new).
 - In the `Request Category` step, select `Product Certification`.
-- In the `Product Selection` step, for Product field, select `OpenShift Container Platform` and select the Version you are using.
+- In the `Product Selection` step, for the Product field, select `OpenShift Container Platform` and select the Version you are using.
 - Click `Next` to continue.
 - In the `Request Details` step, in the `Request Summary` field, specify `[VCSP] OpenShift Provider Certification Tool Test Results` and provide any additional details in the `Please add description` field.
 - Click `Next` to continue.
-- Click `Submit` when you have complete all the required information.
+- Click `Submit` when you have completed all the required information.
 - A Product Certification case will be created, and please follow the instructions provided to add the test results and any other related material for us to review.
 - Go to [`Support > My support tickets`](https://connect.redhat.com/support/technology-partner/#/case/list) to find the case and review status and/or to add comments to the case.

+Required files to attach to a NEW support case:

+- Attach the Installation Document used describing how your installing the Cluster
+- Download, review and attach the [`user-installation-checklist.md`](./user-installation-checklist.md)
 - Attach the `retrieved-archive.tar.gz` result file to the case.
 - Attach the `must-gather.tar.gz` file to the case.